 We would have enjoyed prosecuting him but we knew that a competent defense attorney could have muddied the waters for a long time.
 More importantly, the equity we recovered was quickly resold to a new investor with real capital that is taking this project into clinical trials.

-Case #3 Our client was an astute real estate investor who had diversified into the entertainment business.
+Our client was an astute real estate investor who had diversified into the entertainment business.
 He had several performing arts venues that had pre-sold season tickets and already collected the revenue.
 Ticket sales were average but should have ensured no worse than break even.
 Yet they were bleeding red ink.
-When we looked at his books, it was apparent that the company would never be profitable with the inflated employment contract the General Manager had convinced our trusting friend to sign him to.
+When we looked at his books, it was apparent that the company would never be profitable with the inflated employment contract his General Manager had convinced our trusting friend to sign him to.

 Far above the industry norm, it was a complete albatross around the organization’s neck.
 Attorneys confirmed that it was ironclad.
 Folding the operation was out of the question because the owner wasn’t willing to take the PR hit in his own community.
 When we asked the overpaid manager if he would be willing to renegotiate to a more reasonable but still generous deal that was sustainable, he steadfastly refused.
 His books were in complete order.
 Every dollar was accounted for.
 And is in his opinion, his performance was good.
 In ours, it was average, but none of the few contractual conditions for termination were present.